msokoljr/cad/README.md

 # cad

-3D models that can be used in AutoCAD or Inventor, or any CAD software that accepts either common Autodesk formats or STEP files.
-All of these models were created either practicality in repeatative application, for peer or coworker support, or skill development.
+This is a collection of 2D and 3D models that can be used in AutoCAD or Inventor, or any CAD software that accepts either common CAD formats.
+All of these models were created either for practicality in repeatative application, for peer or coworker support, for training, or skill development.

 ## Work-in-progress...
 To do: